CoinAge-DAO/Solari/doc/README.md

-Bitcoin Core 0.10.99
+Solari Core 0.10.99
 =====================

 Setup
 ---------------------
-[Bitcoin Core](http://solari.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Solari Core](http://solari.org/en/download) is the original Solari client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Solari transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Solari on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Bitcoin-Qt.
+You need the Qt4 run-time libraries to run Solari-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4